cname87/project-perform-k8es/docs/development-guide.md

 Once you've cloned the repo you need to download the secrets files that are not stored on Github.

 First you need to manually download the GCP Storage key, from './certs/gcpStorage/'Copy of gcpStorageKey.json' on GCP Storage to ./certs/gcpStorage/gcpStoragekey.json' in the local project.
-This is needed for the application to access the Cloud Storage account.
+This is needed for the application to access the Cloud Storage account:

 - Access GCP Cloud Storage from the browser and manually download 'Copy of gcpStorageKey.json' from the certs/gcpStorage directory on GCP Storage to the local 'certs/gcpStorage' directory.